The Best Beaches in La Jolla

 In the northernmost part of La Jolla, Torrey Pines State Reserve sits tucked away behind Torrey Pines beach.
 It is a large reserve, filled with trails, beautiful Torrey Pine trees, and plenty of wildlife.
 The staggering cliffs are home to six trails that vary in difficulty; do just one, or complete them all for a serious workout!

 For those who want to truly feel the burn, hit the Guy Fleming Trail for its serious hill climb.
-If you’re looking for something a little less strenuous, try out the easier Razor Point Trail for a 1.3 mile adventure and the Beach Trail for a path that lands you directly on the sand (one of our favorites and definitely the most popular trail at Torrey Pines).
+If you’re looking for something a little less strenuous, try out the easier Razor Point Trail for a 1.3-mile adventure and the Beach Trail for a path that lands you directly on the sand (one of our favorites and definitely the most popular trail at Torrey Pines).
 Make a day of it and grab a picnic – check out our complete one-day itinerary for Torrey Pines here.

 If you’re looking for a more difficult, strenuous hike, try Ho Chi Minh Trail down to Black’s Beach.
 It’s a well known “surfer’s trail,” and has guided swimmers and local surfers alike down to its shores for decades.
 This is a lovely trail that makes for some epic views of the shoreline on the way down – but it will definitely test your endurance!
 Always exercise caution here, especially after it rains; the mud and rocks can get quite slippery.
-This trail is recommended for more experienced hikers, and isn’t ideal for younger children or those with disabilities.
+This La Jolla Beach trail is recommended for more experienced hikers and isn’t ideal for younger children or those with disabilities.

 Best for Families:

 True to its name, Children’s Pool is a great place for children who are new to swimming.
 The sea wall creates a calm grotto without waves or a big tide.
 An added bonus is always the adorable seals and sea lions, but please respect their habitat and stay a safe distance away from the sea life.
-Here are some helpful tips when visiting the Cove seals.
+Here are some helpful tips when visiting the La Jolla Cove seals.

-Families with young children want to make sure they’re going to one of the La Jolla Beaches with calm surf, lifeguards, room to picnic and, of course, bathroom and shower amenities.
+Families with young children want to make sure they’re going to one of the beaches in La Jolla with calm surf, lifeguards, room to picnic and, of course, bathroom and shower amenities.
 These can all be found at La Jolla Shores!
 As an added bonus, there’s a big playground here, complete with a big grassy area and plenty of activities for the younger ones.

 Because this is such a wide, open beach, the waves never get very big which makes it an excellent choice for families.
 There is always a lifeguard on duty (from morning until sundown).
 If you’re in the mood for roasting some marshmallows, there are several fire pits here; plan a great day out with the family at a beach bonfire with our helpful guide.